Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 ### 2.6.
 Hierarchical facets

 The eXist-db facet documentation illustrates a hierarchical facet with an example that divides an ISO date (e.g., `1806-02-04`) into a hierarchy of year, then month, and then day.
-A user could filter first by years and then filter the results for each year by month, and then filter those by day.
+A user could filter first by years and then filter the results for a particular year by month, and then filter those results by day.
 Our requirements were more complex because we wanted to use a computed decade as our top-level date facet and a computed human-readable month + year as a second level.
 The rendered view, with one of the decade facets expanded, looks like:

 <img src="facet-output-4.png" width="40%"/>